Billy Talent: Dead Silence (2012–2014)

 In April 2011, Kowalewicz stated that "At this point there is no time frame for touring, as our main priority is finishing writing and recording this new record".
 Kowalewicz also stated "the songs this far is unlike anything we've ever done before yet it still seems to capture the urgency of our first record".
 Kowalewicz stated, in an interview, that the first three albums would form a trilogy and that the new album would not be named Billy Talent IV.

-In August 2011 it was announced in an interview with the band that their new album will be recorded in November.
+In August 2011, it was announced in an interview with the band that their new album will be recorded in November.
 The album was produced by Ian D'Sa and engineered by Eric Ratz and Kenny Luong who worked on Billy Talent II.
 The album's first single "Viking Death March" was digitally released on May 25, 2012.
 The music video for the track was recorded at Germany's Rock am Ring Festival and at Melkweg Amsterdam.
 The album's second single "Surprise Surprise" was released on August 7, 2012, on iTunes.
 The band released the album Dead Silence on September 4, 2012, on their SoundCloud account.

-The band embarked on a Canadian tour with Sum 41, Hollerado, Indian Handcrafts, and Monster Truck (replaced Sum 41 when they dropped out of the tour for the last show in Halifax due to medical reasons).
+The band embarked on a Canadian tour with Sum 41, Hollerado, Indian Handcrafts, and Monster Truck (replaced Sum 41 when they dropped out of the tour for the last shows in Ottawa and Halifax for medical reasons).

 On August 22, 2014, the band announced Hits, a compilation album of their most successful singles to date, plus two new songs.
 On September 25, 2014, Billy Talent released one of the two new songs as a single, titled "Kingdom of Zod".
 The single did not receive a lot of promotion upon release but did peak at #5 in Canada the following January, making the single a sleeper hit.
 On November 4, 2014, Hits was released.
 The same day, the other new song, "Chasing The Sun," was released as a radio single, but did not chart until May 2015.